My-github-story/Data-Wrangling/README.md

-Copy the files to your home directory on IBEX.
+## Copy the files to your home directory on IBEX.
 Uncompress the zip file on IBEX.
-Ans- scp /Users/khant0a/Downloads/ncbi_dataset.zip khant0a@ilogin.ibex.kaust.edu.sa:/home/khant0a/
+Ans - ```scp /Users/khant0a/Downloads/ncbi_dataset.zip khant0a@ilogin.ibex.kaust.edu.sa:/home/khant0a/```

 What is the largest and what is the smallest genome in the ones you just downloaded.